By Sophia Hussain

 Tip: Only use sugar on the outside of your skin–consuming it actually has a negative effect, stiffening collagen fibres and causing wrinkles!

-5. Latisse Natural Alternative: Almond oil
+5. Latisse Natural Alternative: WINK or Almond oil

 Latisse is just one brand name, but there are several eyelash growing serums on the market that promise longer, thicker, and darker eyelashes and is only applied to the upper eyelashes.
-However, beware of even one Latisse drop coming into contact with your eyelid, and especially with the iris (eye colour) – as this can cause permanent dark brown discolouration.
+However, beware of even one Latisse drop coming into contact with your eyelid, and especially with the iris (eye colour) – as this chemical formulation can cause permanent dark brown discolouration.

 Luckily, WINK is an all-natural lash growing formula that is less pricey than Latisse and is proven in clinical studies to work just as well.
 Can you believe that 100% of those in the test group reported thicker lashes of up to 20% after a month’s use?
 It also works on regrowing eyebrows in some cases too, and is made from 100% natural ingredients (mainly oils) with no harmful chemicals whatsoever.

 Want an even more natural solution?
 Almonds contain biotin, which contributes to hair growth when consumed.
 However, using skin-soothing almond oil will make your eyelashes look fabulous too.
 Pour a few drops of almond oil into a small bowl, dip a cotton swab and looking downwards, and gently apply the oil starting from the upper lash line extending to the eyelash tips.
-Next, run the dry end of the cotton swab over the oiled lashes to absorb any access oil.
+Next, run the dry end of the cotton swab over the oiled lashes to absorb any excess oil.
 Finish off using an eyelash curler as the oil helps extend the length.
 Voilà, now you have instant longer eyelashes!

 6. Anti-Cellulite Treatment Alternative: Homemade Wraps